vnuu/soc-alert-triage-and-automation-pipeline/README.md

 apt-get update
 apt-get install wazuh-manager
 ```
-- *Upon installing the Wazuh Manager, make sure to take note of the username and password.
-This will be used to log into the Wazuh Dashboard*.
+(*Upon installing the Wazuh Manager, make sure to take note of the username and password.
+This will be used to log into the Wazuh Dashboard.*)

 ![wazuhinstall](https://github.com/user-attachments/assets/ad7df9bc-0f36-4a98-83c8-8fbf94a65326)